Update browser for a secure Minnesota Orchestra experience

 conductor

-Grammy Award-winning conductor Cristian Măcelaru is artistic director of the George Enescu Festival and Competition, music director of the Orchestre National de France, chief conductor of the WDR Sinfonieorchester, artistic director and principal conductor of the Interlochen Center for the Arts’ World Youth Symphony Orchestra, and music director and conductor of the Cabrillo Festival of Contemporary Music.
+Grammy Award-winning conductor Cristian Măcelaru is the music director designate of the Cincinnati Symphony Orchestra, artistic director of the George Enescu Festival and Competition, music director of the Orchestre National de France, artistic director and principal conductor of the Interlochen Center for the Arts’ World Youth Symphony Orchestra, music director and conductor of the Cabrillo Festival of Contemporary Music and chief conductor of the WDR Sinfonieorchester in Cologne, where he will serve through the 2024-25 season and continue as artistic partner for the 2025-26 season.

-Măcelaru’s previous seasons include European engagements with the Concertgebouworkest, Symphonieorchester des Bayerischen Rundfunks, Leipzig Gewandhaus Orchestra, Wiener Symphoniker, Tonhalle-Orchester Zürich, Staatskapelle Berlin and Budapest Festival Orchestra.
-In North America, he has led the New York Philharmonic, Los Angeles Philharmonic, National Symphony Orchestra, Chicago Symphony Orchestra, Boston Symphony Orchestra, San Francisco Symphony, Cleveland Orchestra and Philadelphia Orchestra, where he was conductor in residence for three seasons.
+Măcelaru’s previous seasons include European engagements with the Philharmonia, London Philharmonic Orchestra, NDR Elbphilharmonie, Concertgebouworkest, Symphonieorchester des Bayerischen Rundfunks, Staatskapelle Berlin and Budapest Festival Orchestra.
+In North America, he has led the New York Philharmonic, Los Angeles Philharmonic, National Symphony Orchestra, Chicago Symphony Orchestra, Boston Symphony Orchestra, San Francisco Symphony and Cleveland Orchestra.
+Măcelaru maintains an especially close collaboration with the Philadelphia Orchestra, where he previously held the position of conductor in residence for three seasons.
+Măcelaru has conducted more than 150 performances with the orchestra since his debut in April 2013.